ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

     *Figure 2.* - An attribute set in the Nix programming language.
   ]

+  Attribute sets can also inherit from the surrounding lexical scope of a Nix expression and either other attribute sets allowing for greater flexibility@dolstra_2009.
+Here, ```nix x: inherit x; y = 80``` is a function which returns an attribute set in which the x value is inherited from the `x` function argument.
 Being a functional programming language, functions are at the core of Nix code.
 In Nix functions always take exactly one argument and the argument and function body are separated by a `:`, where the left side is the function's argument and the right the body.
 All functions in Nix are lambda expressions.

   ```nix
   { a, b }: a + b